BertilBraun/Paper-Implementations/papers/sampling/README.md

 - The model used is a decoder-only Transformer similar to GPT models.
 - Adjust the hyperparameters and sampling parameters in the script to experiment with different settings.
+- The structured output sampling demonstrates how to guide the model's output format without retraining.

 ## References